Indo-Parthian kingdom: Silk Road transmission of Buddhism

-Gandhara Buddhist reliquary with content, including Indo-Parthian coins.
-1st century AD.
+Gandhara Buddhist reliquary with contents, including Indo-Parthian coins, 1st century CE.

 Some pockets of Parthian rule remained in the East, even after the takeover by the Sassanids in 226.
-From the 2nd century several Central-Asian Buddhist missionaries appeared in the Chinese capital cities of Luoyang and sometimes Nanjing, where they particularly distinguished themselves by their translation work.
+From the 2nd century, several Central-Asian Buddhist missionaries appeared in the Chinese capital cities of Luoyang and sometimes Nanjing, where they particularly distinguished themselves by their translation work.
 The first known translators of Buddhist texts into Chinese are actually Parthian missionaries, distinguished in Chinese by their Parthian surname "An", for "Anshi", "country of the Arsacids".